Richard42Graham/WLED-Lion/instructions/instructions.md

 esptool.exe -p COMx write_flash 0x0 WLED_0.13.3_ESP01.bin
 ```

-The com port can be found under device manager, see image
+The com port can be found under the device manager, see the image
 ![](assets/part_b_01_windows_devices.png)

 If esptool connects to the flasher and progresses, then you have successfully flashed firmware